 - Currently in a community leadership role or willing to develop into a similar role

-- A commitment to invest the skills that you acquire on the programme in future community leadership activities in the UK
+- A commitment to invest the skills that you acquire on the programme in future community social action activities.

 CONTACT AND ASSISTANCE

-The fellowship is sponsored by the following supporters and we are thankful to them for their generosity:
+The sponsors below made this fellowship possible and we are thankful to them for their generosity: